Need more help?

 Annual subscriptions permit ERI to continue in the comprehensive research of pay, cost of living and job content for users in virtually every industry worldwide.
 ERI is first and foremost a research organization involved in data research, analyses and design for practical end-user applications.
 The most cost-effective way to assure constantly current data research is through subscriptions covering one or more years.

-ERI Economic Research Institute serves over 7,000 corporate subscribers and thousands of consultants, nonprofit organizations, and governmental agencies in a role that was once filled (internally) by corporate statisticians, operations researchers, wage economists, industrial engineers, compensation analysts, and similar middle-level management support positions that have largely disappeared from Human Resource Departments.
+ERI Economic Research Institute serves thousands of corporate subscribers and thousands of consultants, nonprofit organizations, and governmental agencies in a role that was once filled (internally) by corporate statisticians, operations researchers, wage economists, industrial engineers, compensation analysts, and similar middle-level management support positions that have largely disappeared from Human Resource departments.
 At its simplest, ERI collects data from thousands of available salary and cost of living surveys, and prepares reports and software analyses by which managers may make decisions.
 ERI is an outsource of compensation research.

 See About ERI for more information.